ExtraHop/code-examples/README.md

 For more information, see [Upgrade ExtraHop firmware through the REST API](https://docs.extrahop.com/current/rest-upgrade-firmware/).

+### upgrade-system-cloud

+This Python script downloads firmware from ExtraHop Cloud Services and upgrades multiple ExtraHop systems by reading URLs and API keys from a CSV file.

+For more information, see [Upgrade ExtraHop firmware through the REST API with ExtraHop Cloud Services](https://docs.extrahop.com/current/rest-upgrade-firmware-cloud/).

 ### upload-stix

 This Python script uploads all STIX files in a given directory to a list of ExtraHop systems